2023 Cleveland Browns season

-The 2023 season will be the Cleveland Browns' upcoming 71st season as a member of the National Football League, their 75th overall and their fourth under the head coach/general manager tandem of Kevin Stefanski and Andrew Berry.
-They will look to improve upon their 7–10 record from the previous season and make the playoffs for the first time since 2020.
+The 2023 season was the Cleveland Browns' 71st season as a member of the National Football League (NFL), their 75th overall, and their fourth under the head coach/general manager tandem of Kevin Stefanski and Andrew Berry.
+They improved upon their 7–10 record from the previous season, finishing with an 11–6 record and clinching their first winning season and playoff berth since 2020.

+In the season, the Browns started five different quarterbacks: Deshaun Watson, Dorian Thompson-Robinson, P. J. Walker, Joe Flacco, and Jeff Driskel.
+This marked the most starting quarterbacks in a season in franchise history and the most by any team since the 1987 New England Patriots.
+Although the Browns advanced to the playoffs, they were blown out by the Houston Texans in the Wild Card Round, 45–14.
+Flacco, who did not have a team for eleven weeks, won the Associated Press Comeback Player of the Year award for clinching their spot in the playoffs and winning four of his five starts.

+The Cleveland Browns drew an average home attendance of 67,810 in 9 home games in the 2023 NFL season, the 19th highest in the league.

 Offseason

 Staff changes

 On January 9, the day after the 2022 season finale, the Browns fired defensive coordinator Joe Woods after three seasons.

 On January 18, the team hired former Tennessee Titans senior defensive assistant Jim Schwartz to replace Woods as defensive coordinator.
 Schwartz previously served as head coach of the Detroit Lions and defensive coordinator for the Titans and the Philadelphia Eagles, winning Super Bowl LII during his tenure with the latter.

 On February 21, the Browns fired special teams coordinator Mike Priefer after four seasons.
 He had served as interim head coach for two games, including the Browns' playoff victory over the Pittsburgh Steelers in 2020.

-On February 25, the Browns hired former Indianapolis Colts special teams coordinator Bubba Ventrone to the same position, as well as serving as assistant head coach.
+On February 25, the Browns hired former Indianapolis Colts special teams coordinator Bubba Ventrone to the same position, as well as to serve as assistant head coach.
 Ventrone played ten seasons as a safety and special teams specialist, including four seasons with the Browns.